 The standards that govern the Haiku community are similar to the Unwritten Constitutions that govern some countries, where their constitution simply acts as an aggregation of other laws, rather than a standalone constitution.

-The policies of the HaikuProject are listed below in aggregation:
+Our policies are listed below in a summarized manner:

-Users are to refrain from delving into discussions about religion, politics, gender, ethnicity, etc. Try to stick to vi vs. emacs for off-topic fun...
+Users are to refrain from delving into discussions about religion, politics, and other similar subjects.
+Try to stick to vi vs. emacs for off-topic fun...

 contact at haiku-inc.org.
 If the problematic message is on the forums, you can also flag it as inappropriate directly, for review by the moderation team.

-We reserve the right to moderate or remove posts of an aggravating nature, ban users from the forums and mailing lists, remove commit access for developers, or take any other action that seems appropriate and fitting, in a case by case basis.
+We reserve the right to moderate or remove posts of an aggravating nature, ban users from the forums and mailing lists, remove people from the development team, restrict their commit access, or take any other action that seems appropriate and fitting, on a case by case basis.

 Mailing List Etiquette